bergos/hexo-theme-bergos/README.md

 ### Callouts

-A custom tag for a [Bootstrap "callout"](http://cpratt.co/twitter-bootstrap-callout-css-styles/) style is available for use.
+A custom tag for the [Bootstrap "callout" style](http://cpratt.co/twitter-bootstrap-callout-css-styles/) is available for use.

 Usage:
 ```